konsin1988/BASH_SCRIPTS/MKDIR_CD_MAIN_MAKEFILE/README.txt

-/* The script creates a directory (if it doesn't exist), /* creates a main.c, in_param.c, print_help.c, README.txt
+/* The script creates a directory (if it doesn't exist), /* creates a main.c, in_param.c, print_help.c, README.txt,
+/* std.c, std.h, name.c, name.h (name - name of the program)
 /* and a Makefile in it with some initial code.
 /* Then it opens a second terminal window for working /* in this derrictory, open README.txt for starting to work